Guerrilla Girls: Art world

 In 1990, the group designed a billboard featuring the Mona Lisa that was placed along the West Side Highway supported by the New York City Public Art Fund.
-For one day, New York's MTA Bus Company also displayed bus advertisements with Met.
-Museum poster.
 Stickers also became a popular calling cards representative of the group.

 The Guerrilla Girls infiltrated the bathrooms of the newly opened Guggenheim Museum SoHo, placing stickers regarding female inequality on the walls.
-In 1998, Guerrilla Girls West protested at the San Jose Museum of Art, over low representation of women artists.
+In 1998, Guerrilla Girls West protested at the San José Museum of Art, over low representation of women artists.

 In addition to researching and exposing sexism in the art world, the Guerrilla Girls have received commissions from numerous organizations and institutions, such as The Nation (2001), Fundación Bilbao Arte (2002), Istanbul Modern (2006) and Witte de With Center for Contemporary Art (2007).
 They have also partnered with Amnesty International, contributing pieces to a show under the organization's "Protect the Human" initiative.

 They were interviewed for the film !Women Art Revolution.

 In 1987, the Guerrilla Girls published thirty posters in a portfolio entitled Guerrilla Girls Talk Back.
 One specifically, We Sell White Bread, was a poster made to gradually widen their focus, tackling issues of racial discrimination in the art world and also making more direct, politicized interventions.
 In 1987, the image on this poster was first seen as peel-off stickers on gallery windows and doors in New York.
 Its medium, screen print on paper, has the words "We Sell White Bread" and are stamped on a slice of white bread alongside a list of ingredients that includes the white male artists whose work is on display at the galleries.
 According to the poster, the galleries favored white, male artists, noting that the gallery "contains less than the minimum daily requirement of white women and non-whites".